Journal of Samuel Kiechel

 Travelling Around Walcheren Island

 Kiechel’s ship sailed through the night and arrived in Arnemuiden the following morning.
-Our traveller noted that the town was in the province of Zeeland.
-It was small and fortified by poorly constructed walls.
+Our traveller noted that the town is in the province of Zeeland.
+It is small and fortified by poorly constructed walls.

-In the sixteenth century, Arnemuiden was on the southern coast of Walcheren.
+In the sixteenth century, Arnemuiden was located on the southern coast of Walcheren.
 Today, however, it is no longer connected to the sea.
-In 1871, the Sloedam was built to connect Walcheren to the mainland, and after World War II, the land around the dam was reclaimed and poldered.
-The island of Walcheren is now a peninsula.
+In 1871, the Sloedam was constructed to link Walcheren to the mainland, and after World War II, the land surrounding the dam was reclaimed and converted into polders.
+The island of Walcheren became a peninsula.

-Our traveller did not stay in Arnemuiden but walked to Veere on the island’s eastern side, presumably along the coastal road.
-Veere, he writes, was small but well-fortified and mainly populated by fishermen.
+Our traveller did not stay in Arnemuiden but walked to Veere on the island’s eastern side, likely along the coastal road in the upper right of van Deventer’s map.
+Veere, Kiechel wrote, is small but well-fortified and inhabited mainly by fishermen.

-According to the journal, Middelburg was one mile from the sea, but ships could access it via a canal.
-Before the war, the city had been an important commercial centre, with its merchants regularly sailing to Spain.
+Furthermore, Samuel Kiechel wrote that Middelburg is one mile from the sea, but ships could reach it via a canal.
+He learnt that the city was an important commercial centre before the war, with its merchants regularly sailing to Spain.
 Now, the ships were at risk of being boarded and their cargo seized.

 Middelburg, 1575

-After spending the night in Middelburg, Samuel Kiechel travelled by cart to Vlissingen (5 August) on the western coast of Walcheren.
+After spending the night in Middelburg, Samuel Kiechel travelled by cart to Vlissingen (5 August) on the southwestern coast of Walcheren.
 The road to Vlissingen is marked in the bird’s-eye view, located in the top left corner.
-However, the view is not oriented towards the north, so in van Deventer’s map, the road appears in the bottom left corner.

 Vlissingen

-Kiechel’s impression of Vlissingen was of a small but heavily fortified place with an inlet from the sea leading into the town.
-The Prince of Orange, when he was still alive, had a residence in Vlissingen, and now, his widow still lived there.
+The cart carrying Samuel Kiechel approached Vlissingen from the north.
+According to the journal, the traveller saw a small but heavily fortified city.
+Vlissingen was by the sea, and a canal led into the town.
+The Prince of Orange, when he was still alive, had a residence in the city, and his widow still lived there.

-Our traveller learned of a unique defensive measure of the townspeople against attacks.
-The citizens of Vlissingen could flood the surrounding countryside by opening the sluice gates of the inlet.
-This was a common tactic employed by the Dutch during their war against Spain.
-To halt the advancing Spanish armies, the Dutch would open the sluice gates and flood the surrounding polders to block or force back their enemies.
+Kiechel learnt of a distinctive defensive tactic the townspeople used against attacks: flooding the surrounding countryside by opening the canal’s sluice gates.
+This was a common method employed by the Dutch during their war against Spain.
+The artificial, low-lying landscape of the northern Dutch provinces, with its many polders, encouraged this strategy.
+To stop the advancing Spanish armies, the Dutch would open sluice gates or even breach the dykes to flood the surrounding polders and block or push back their enemies.

 Vlissingen, 1598